 Loudness meter modes relate to standards set by organizations in different geographical regions.
 EBU (European Broadcasting Union) relates to Europe, ATSC (Advanced Television Systems Committee) to North America and ARIB (Association of Radio Industries and Businesses) to Japan.
 These are currently the main standards and are being widely adopted in other geographical regions.

-See Fig 3 for a table of Loudness Metering Modes.
+See Fig 3 on the next page for a table of Loudness Metering Modes.